 Focus on public health issues experienced by women, children, and other vulnerable groups.

-We examine the political, economic, and legal contexts that affect access to healthcare.
-Case studies analyze sex-selective abortions, malnourishment and maternal mortality, and female health indices that reflect a socio-cultural gender bias.
+You’ll learn about the socio-political, economic, and legal contexts that affect access to healthcare.
+You’ll look at case studies that analyze sex-selective abortions, malnourishment, and maternal mortality and at female health indices that reflect a socio-cultural gender bias.

-Excursions to under-resourced communities and neighborhoods in Delhi help you understand the nuances of public health and human development.
+Go on excursions to under-resourced communities and neighborhoods in Delhi to understand the nuances of public health and human development.

 Critical Global Issue of Study